Chrome Opal Glass Globes Chandelier

-Materials: Chromed metal and brass.
-Opaque glass with a chromed ring.
+Materials: Chromed metal frame; iron and brass.
+Opaque glass with a chromed ring around the glass.
 Bakelite sockets.

 Total Height: 70 cm / 27.55”

 Electricity: 5 bulbs E14, 5 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white/opaque or frosted one is preferred for white glass.
 Clear bulbs creates stripes on the glass and therefore also on the walls.

 Period: 1960s, 1970s – Mid-Century Modern.